 - 1. Member of staff to attend to casualties immediately (preferably an 'outdoor first aid' trained member of staff, but if not they must be informed immediately to then attend to casualty). - 2.
-Ensure the rest of the group have 'tools down' and are safe with another adult.
+Ensure the rest of the group have 'tools down', the fire is out, and are safe with another adult.
 Seek the attention of another staff member. - 3.
-Assess the situation and distinguish between walking wounded (person is able to walk to get helpeg broken arm), or a more serious accident (person is unable to walk-e.g unconscious).
-Attract the attention of the school front office by calling (Forest School leader to have a charged phone), sending the 'emergency card' (kept in the 'Health and safety toolbox'), or through a sensible child or adult (as we would in school).
-School office to contact emergency services if necessary (999) and inform parent. - 4.
+Assess the situation and distinguish between walking wounded (person is able to walk to get help- e.g broken arm), or a more serious accident (person is unable to walk- e.g unconscious).
+Attract the attention of the school office by calling (Forest School leader to have a charged phone), attracting additional help from the farm staff (by sending an adult, or calling) School office or adult to contact emergency services if necessary (999) and school office to inform parent. - 4.
 Monitor incident and make notes while comforting casualty. - 5.
-When deemed safe, get the rest of the children with their designated adult to go back inside until the emergency is dealt with. - 6. complete incident report form/write in 'log book'. - Senior leadership team to complete online reporting forms, review incident, review our practice, and review the forest rules to ensure quality assurance.
+When deemed safe, get the rest of the children with their designated adult to go onto the farm or into the visitors centre (out of the forest area) until the emergency is dealt with. - 6.
+Complete incident report form/write in 'log book'.

+Senior leadership team to complete online reporting forms, review incident, review our practice, and review the forest rules to ensure quality assurance.
 Report to RIDDOR for any major incidents.

 If the casualty is an adult, the same process (above) applies.
-Tools must go down immediately and a sensible child must inform the office as soon as possible to enable another first aid trained member of staff to come to the casualty.
-The children must be taken inside as soon as possible and appropriate actions must be followed according to the step by step process above.
+Tools must go down immediately, fire put out, and attention for help must occur (eg by calling school office, attracting the attention of the farm staff, and/or calling an ambulance).
+The children must be taken to the farm or into the visitor centre as soon as possible and appropriate actions must be followed according to the step by step process above.